timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 148-NATIONAL DEFENSE TECHNOLOGY AND INDUSTRIAL BASE, DEFENSE REINVESTMENT, AND DEFENSE CONVERSION/SUBCHAPTER II-POLICIES AND PLANNING.md

   * (1) the capabilities of the national technology and industrial base to meet the national security objectives set forth in section 2501(a) of this title;

-  * (2) programs for achieving such national security objectives; and
+  * (2) programs for achieving such national security objectives;

-  * (3) changes in acquisition policy that strengthen the national technology and industrial base.
+  * (3) changes in acquisition policy that strengthen the national technology and industrial base; and

+  * (4) collaboration with government officials of member countries of the national technology and industrial base in order to strengthen the national technology and industrial base.

 * (d) ALTERNATIVE PERFORMANCE OF RESPONSIBILITIES.—Notwithstanding subsection (c), the President may assign the responsibilities of the Council to another interagency organization of the executive branch that includes among its members the officials specified in paragraphs (1) through (4) of subsection (b).